-5. In Description, you can add information about your exposure devices, for example exposing times, what device (if you own several exposing devices of the same type)...
+5. Description is intended to add data about your exposure devices, e.g. exposing times, what device (if you own several exposure devices of the same type), ...

-You can also add all other information that could not be specified in the default fields, information that is important to identify how the plates are created.
+But you can also add all other data that could not be specified in the default fields.
+Data that is important to identify how the plates are created.